 You've seen this movie before.

 So what is it that us gals want?
 Let me guess, Mr. Charming, Mr. Perfect, Mr. Handsome, Mr. Rich, Mr. Compassionate, Mr. Sensetive, Mr. Faithful, Mr. Thug sprinkled with Mr. Presidential, all wrapped in one, like the perfect Sushi Roll.
 Well, ma'am, sorry, he doesn't exist.
-We can go throughout the entire Bible and see that all of our heroes or the people we base many of our lives beliefs on, in some shape or form has a character flaw.
+We can go throughout the entire Bible and see that all of our heroes or the people we base many of our life's beliefs on, in some shape or form have a character flaw.

 No one seems to be exempt from these 'birth defects' I'll call them.
-So, even if you are usually the person that life happens to, or you have some typos in your life story, just know that that puts you in the same category of the guy you are bashing and always discarding.
+So, even if you are usually the person that life happens to, or you have some typos in your life story, just know that that puts you in the same category as the guy you are bashing and always discarding.

 I base my life on the Bible.
 That's my foundation, and while I've strayed from it many times, it's the thing that I come back to.
 We can go from Eve, the poster child of making the perfect the enemy of the good.
 The first woman had one job.
 Just be a companion and 'help.'
 But no, she was busy trying to get the 'tea.'

 Sarah, the wife of Abraham, is described as the quintessence of what it means to be a 'pie.'
 Yet impatience caused her to allow her man to sleep with another woman to get the child she was promised.
 Rebekah, Esau and Jacob's mother, has set the bar of manipulation for all of eternity.
-To put animal skin on your son to fool your half dying husband, whew child-she invent the phrase "You think this a game, aye?"
+To put animal skin on your son to fool your half-dying husband, whew child-she invent the phrase "You think this a game, aye?"

 Rachel, Pie 2.0, who all women wish a man could love them like, had the adoring love of this man but was still an example of what it feels like to not be enough.
 Because, for the longest time, she could not bear him any children.
 I mean, she watched the less desirable wife, spit kids out like she was popping popcorn.
 Man, that must have been rough!